High Court Opens Door to COVID Insurance Claims

-Please contact Mr Simon Watson, who will meet with you for 1 hour, review your policies and provide a preliminary report to you.
+Please contact us to review your policies and provide a preliminary report to you.
 We recommend having the assistance of your insurance broker in reviewing such claims.
 In any event, we recommend that you:

 - contact your insurance broker to see if there is any possibility of making such a claim;

 - put together evidence such as profit and loss statements, to support any claims you might make.